samvoisin/samvoisin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Sam Voisin.
-I currently work in the natural language domain at [Infinia ML](https://infiniaml.com/).
-My personal interest is intuitive, [gesture-based control systems](https://en.wikipedia.org/wiki/Gesture_recognition).
+I am currently a Data Scientist at [Infinia ML](https://infiniaml.com/) where I work on natural language processing/understanding problems.
+My personal data science interest is intuitive, [gesture-based control systems](https://en.wikipedia.org/wiki/Gesture_recognition).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I graduated from Duke University with a [Master's in Statistical Science](https://stat.duke.edu/) in 2020.
+While at Duke, I made sure to gain exposure to a broad range of fields that are relevant to data science.
+In addition to probability and statistics courses provided by the Department of Statistical Science, I took courses in algorithms, advanced linear algebra, topology, high-dimensional data analysis and [topological data analysis](https://en.wikipedia.org/wiki/Topological_data_analysis) ("TDA").
+My master's thesis *Graph Diffusion for Gesture Classification* focused on developing techniques to improve the accuracy of systems that classify physical gestures.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.